Becky Hammon: San Antonio Spurs (2014–2021)

 At the 2016 NBA All-Star Game, Hammon became the first woman to be part of an All-Star coaching staff.
 On June 2, 2017, Hammon was interviewed for the position of general manager of the Milwaukee Bucks; she was not considered as a finalist for the position.

-During her seventh season with the San Antonio Spurs, on December 30, 2020, Gregg Popovich was ejected in the second quarter of the Spurs' 121–107 loss to the Los Angeles Lakers, and Hammon became the first female acting head coach in NBA history.
+During her seventh season with the San Antonio Spurs, on December 30, 2020, Gregg Popovich was ejected in the second quarter of the Spurs' 121–107 loss to the Los Angeles Lakers, and Hammon became the first Russian and first female acting head coach in NBA history.

-Hammon was hired as the head coach for the Las Vegas Aces in December 2021.
-The Aces won the 2022 WNBA Finals and Hammon became the first rookie head coach to win the WNBA Title.